akhiilkasare/Covid-19-chest-x-ray-detection/README.md

 # Conclusion

-Developing and Implementing a Machine Learning for a healthcare setting is not a quick process, but I hope this article gives you a foundation for knowing the obstacles you might come across.
+Developing and Implementing a Deep Learning for a healthcare setting is not a quick process, but I hope this project gives you a foundation for knowing the obstacles you might come across.
 Keep in mind, even if you build your model and it works well, you still need to deploy it.
-Although deploying a Machine Learning system is very simple in practice, healthcare regulations and controls require you to take certain measures to ensure standardization and quality assurance.
+Although deploying a Deep Learning system is very simple in practice, healthcare regulations and controls require you to take certain measures to ensure standardization and quality assurance.